Palestinian Christians: Holy Land Christian Ecumenical Foundation

-The Holy Land Christian Ecumenical Foundation (HCEF) was founded in 1999 by an ecumenical group of American Christians to preserve the Christian presence in the Holy Land.
+The Holy Land Christian Ecumenical Foundation (HCEF) was founded in 1999 by an ecumenical group of American Christians, including Rateb Y. Rabie, to preserve the Christian presence in the Holy Land.
 HCEF stated goal is to attempt to continue the presence and well-being of Arab Christians in the Holy Land and to develop the bonds of solidarity between them and Christians elsewhere.
 HCEF offers material assistance to Palestinian Christians and to churches in the area.
 HCEF advocates for solidarity on the part of Western Christians with Christians in the Holy Land.

 Christians of Gaza

-In 2022, there were approximately 1,100 Christians in the Gaza Strip, down from 1,300 in 2013.
+In 2022, there were approximately 1,100 Christians in the Gaza Strip, down from 1,300 in 2013, and from 5,000 in the mid-1990s.
 Gaza's Christian community mostly lives within the city, especially in areas neighbouring the three main churches: Church of Saint Porphyrius, The Holy Family Catholic Parish in Zeitoun Street, and the Gaza Baptist Church, in addition to an Anglican chapel in the Al-Ahli Al-Arabi Arab Evangelical Hospital.
 Saint Porphyrius is an Orthodox Church that dates back to the 12th century.
 Gaza Baptist Church is the city's only Evangelical Church; it lies close to the Legislative Council (parliamentary building).
-Christians in Gaza freely practice their religion.
-They also may observe all the religious holidays in accordance with the Christian calendars followed by their churches.
+While some reports claim that Christians in Gaza freely practice their religion and may observe all the religious holidays in accordance with the Christian calendars followed by their churches, other reports claim forceful conversion to Islam, public insults, kidnapping, fear of radical Islamist groups, and vandalism.

 Those among them working as civil servants in the government and in the private sector are given an official holiday during the week, which some devote to communal prayer in churches.
 Christians are permitted to obtain any job, in addition to having their full rights and duties as their Muslim counterparts in accordance with the Palestinian Declaration of Independence, the regime, and all the systems prevailing over the territories.
 Moreover, seats have been allocated to Christian citizens in the Palestinian Legislative Council (PLC) in accordance with a quota system that allocates based on a significant Christian presence.

 A census revealed that 40 percent of the Christian community worked in the medical, educational, engineering and law sectors.
 Additionally, the churches in Gaza are renowned for the relief and educational services that they offer, and Muslim citizens participate in these services.
 Palestinian citizens as a whole benefit from these services.
 The Latin Patriarchate School, for example, offers relief in the form of medication and social and educational services.
 The school has been offering services for nearly 150 years.